seL4/website/Contribute/git-conventions.md

 ---

-This page outlines the conventions that should be used for git history in the projects under the <a href="https://github.com/seL4">seL4 GitHub org</a>.
+This page outlines the conventions that should be used for git history in the projects under the [seL4 GitHub org](https://github.com/seL4).
 Note that this applies to pull requests where the content is ready to be merged.
 If you are raising a pull request for feedback only, you do not need to follow the history conventions, but please note this in the description of the pull request to avoid confusion.
-Also read the <a href="pull-requests.html"> pull request guidelines</a>.
+Please also read the [pull request guidelines](pull-requests.html).

 We will review the history in pull requests that are *ready to be merged*.
 If you need help with git, or advice on how to structure your history, please reach